-At the fiscal year ended February 28, 2017, the members of the compensation committee consisted of Messrs.
-Berce (chairman), Downey, Eisman, Feehan, Joyce, McGough and Ms. McCellon - Allen none of whom is an employee of AZZ.
+At the fiscal year ended February 28, 2018, the members of the compensation committee consisted of Messrs.
+Berce (chairman), Eisman, Feehan, Joyce, McGough and Ms. McCellon - Allen, none of whom is an employee of AZZ.

-No member of the compensation committee (i) was an officer or employee of the Company or a subsidiary of the Company during fiscal year 2017, (ii) was formerly an officer or employee of the Company or a subsidiary of the Company or (iii) has any relationship relative to the Company that is required to be disclosed pursuant to Item 404 of Regulation S-K.
+No member of the compensation committee (i) was an officer or employee of the Company or a subsidiary of the Company during fiscal year 2018, (ii) was formerly an officer or employee of the Company or a subsidiary of the Company or (iii) has any relationship relative to the Company that is required to be disclosed pursuant to Item 404 of Regulation S-K.

-During fiscal year 2017, none of the Company's executive officers served as (a) a member of a compensation committee of another company, one of whose executive officers served on the Company's compensation committee, (b) a director of another company, one of whose executive officers served on the Company's compensation committee or (c) a member of a compensation committee of another company, one of whose executive officers served as one of the Company's directors.
+During fiscal year 2018, none of the Company's executive officers served as (a) a member of a compensation committee of another company, one of whose executive officers served on the Company's compensation committee, (b) a director of another company, one of whose executive officers served on the Company's compensation committee or (c) a member of a compensation committee of another company, one of the Company's directors.